The Questions Asked

 What is the Vast?

-What do you claim (and not claim)?
+What do you claim - and what do you not claim?

 We claim that humans can become more truthful, dignified, disciplined, and useful through practice.
 We do not claim special revelation, supernatural certainty, or exclusive access to ultimate truth.